chroteus/EvoNet/README.md

 * **Predicting Euro's rise/fall (still in testing)**

 As this is a much harder problem and the fact that market is unpredictable, I evolve 12000 nets per hour on the USD/EUR exchange data.
 So far, there have been 4 million nets created.
 Top nets (~20 nets) predict change of Euro correctly %70 of the time.
-However it has yet to be seen whether the predictions are consistent and whether nets can predict big changes.
+However it has yet to be seen whether the predictions are consistent over months and whether nets can predict big changes.

 ### Unsuccessful uses:
 * **Game of 2048**